evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 8. `!NAK`
 9. `!COM`

-This already tells us the firmware has three major responsibilities:
+That shows the firmware has three major responsibilities:

 1. implement transport between USB CDC and RS-485,
 2. translate controller requests into OSDP operations,